The Ultimate Guide to Positive Living: Small Swaps, Big Impact, and How to Spot the Fakes

 Written by: Matthew Keasey, Ph.D. — Chief Science Officer • Last reviewed:

 Let’s be honest.
 Have you ever stood in the cleaning aisle, staring at a wall of plastic bottles screaming “NEW!” and felt overwhelmed?
 Or felt that small pang of green guilt when tossing another jug into the bin?
 You’re not alone.
-Positive Cleaning™ is about realistic progress — small swaps that add up — and knowing which claims you can trust.
+That feeling is a common hurdle on the path to sustainable living.
+Positive Cleaning™ is about overcoming it with realistic progress—small swaps that add up—and knowing which claims you can trust.

 What is “sustainable living” really? (and how to spot greenwashing)